 One thing you can do is just make sure they get as much space as possible in the snow.
 They really do need to get outside to play, even when it’s cold.
-My husband was great about shoveling our girls’ run, and we read this year about saving the leaves from your trees this fall in bags and spreading them in the snow for your chickens to walk on and peck around in.
+My husband was great about shoveling our girls’ run, and we read last year about saving the leaves from your trees this fall in bags and spreading them in the snow for your chickens to walk on and peck around in.
+We did this last year, and it was wonderful.
 This is actually the best tip I can share.
 It’s genius.
 It gives a great use for your leaves and will really help your chicky girls.

+But you can also give your chickens different kinds of treats to keep them busy.
 Just make sure they are healthy treats, and, of course, always keep a balanced diet in mind.
 But, last winter, we would share fruit and vegetable scraps, and the variety was good.
 Working on the fruits and veggies also kept the girls busy.

 5. Protecting their combs

 And, when you let your girls outside to play in the winter, you should keep an eye on their combs.
 If you have chickens with large combs, it’s a good idea to put some petroleum jelly on them to help keep them safe in the winter cold.